Control-D-Inc/ctrld/docs/config.md

  - Default value is `split` for Control D resolvers.

 ### send_client_info
-Specifying whether to include client info when sending query to upstream.
+Specifying whether to include client info when sending query to upstream. **This will only work with `doh` or `doh3` type upstreams.**

 - Type: boolean
 - Required: no